majacQ/system-bus-radio/README.md

 How to use it
 ------------------
-**NEW:** Try it without compiling anything, click here: http://fulldecent.github.io/system-bus-radio/
+**NEW:** Try it in your browser, click here: http://fulldecent.github.io/system-bus-radio/

 Enter the `Using _mm_stream_si128` folder and compile using `make`.
 (There are also other flavors you can `make` and try in different folders!)